Eunomiac/foundry-vtt-types/README.md

 This process can be broadly divided into two main steps:
 1. Preparing your project to use TypeScript.
 2. Configuring TypeScript to use the `fvtt-types` library of Foundry-specific type definitions.
-# Preparing Your Project
+## 1. Preparing Your Project to Use TypeScript
-## Installing the TypeScript Compiler
+### Installing the TypeScript Compiler
 TypeScript is a language designed for developers, meaning it must be compiled into plain JavaScript before Foundry VTT can execute it.
 To get started, you'll need to install the TypeScript compiler.
 The easiest way to do this is via [Node.js](https://nodejs.org/en/download/package-manager) and its package manager, `npm`.
 If you don’t already have Node.js installed, download and install it from the provided link.
 Then, open your terminal and run the following command:
 ```bash
 npm install -g typescript